adacheling/class03/README.md

 in some other way besides returning a value, this is called a *side effect*.

+Examples of side effects include

+* modifying the value of a variable (assignment)
+* writing to a file on disk
+* sending a package to the network
+* printing to standard output
+* more generally, any system call that effects the state of the environment.

 *Imperative languages* include expressions that have side effects (e.g. assignments `x = 2 + 1`).
 Expressions whose sole purpose is their side effect and whose result value does not matter are called